Frequently Asked Questions

 Does Star Homeschool Academy provide textbooks?

 No; Star Homeschool Academy does not purchase curriculum, and such curriculum materials are not included in the price of the program.
-A Curriculum Book List with ISBN listings is provided on our Book and Curriculum Page.
+A Curriculum Book List with ISBN listings is provided on our Books and Curriculum Page.
 Purchasing used books is an option, however, please make certain that the correct edition is ordered, using the ISBN on the book list.
 Allow adequate time for ordering materials so your students are prepared to begin coursework when classes begin.
-Star will sponsor a used curriculum sale at the end of each academic year to assist parents in purchasing and selling curriculum.
+Star is willing to sponsor a used curriculum sale at the end of each academic year to assist parents in purchasing and selling curriculum.

 Does Star Homeschool Academy provide transcripts?

-Star Homeschool Academy is a supplementary education program, and as such does not provide transcripts, and neither offers nor grants academic credit for classes offered.
-Enrolled families are either members of a transcript-issuing institution such as a charter school, a private school satellite program such as Star PSP, or families may file their own private school affidavit.
-It is through these options that academic credit is received and transcripts are issued.
-However, Star Homeschool Academy does provide documentation to parents such as letters of introduction, course descriptions, course schedule, assigned coursework and scores for junior high and high school courses.
+Star Homeschool Academy is a supplementary education program, and as such does not provide transcripts unless a family is enrolled in the Star Homeschool PSP.
+It is through PSP membership that academic credit is received and transcripts are issued.
+However, Star Homeschool Academy does provide documentation to all parents whether enrolled in the PSP or not.
+Documentation includes letters of introduction, course descriptions, course schedule, assigned coursework and scores for high school courses.
 This not only assists in validating the classes, but is documentation that can be provided to the transcript-issuing institution.
 Please note that families enrolled in Star courses have an option to also enroll in Star PSP, but it is not mandatory.

 Do I need to be enrolled in the Star PSP to participate in Star Homeschool Academy courses, services, or events?